bum2/gestioCI/readme.md

 - 10- Also we can start defining Arts (they are all Verbs), as Jobs or Relation kinds, which can be nested.

 - 11- Also we can start defining real items of each type: some Projects, some Persons (which can be related eachother), some Currencies, some Regions (which can be nested), some Addresses or Accounts (which can be assigned to a person or project), etc.

+** 'General' FAQ's **

+- What is each of the general types for?

+  - Beings (abstact class) is for any kind of being or entity.
+Its Human real subclass generates uid's for any human type item.
+One day we may need to define other Being main types, non-human (say 'Animals').

+  - Arts (real class, as a tree) is for all relations, activities, jobs, actions, etc...
+All them are Verbs, defined as so with the 'name' version, the verb 'infinitive' and the verb 'gerund'.
+All arts/verbs can be nested, they don't need a separate 'type', and we start defining them in two main trees: Relations and Jobs (sectors).

+  - Spaces (abstract) is for any kind of data defining a physical space, zone or place.
+The two initial subclasses or types, generating real uid's for each item are Regions and Addresses (which can be related to a Region).

+  - Artworks (abstract) or simply Works, are for any thing created or produced by someone.
+They are always a result of an 'art' played by a 'being'.
+Main subclasses creating real whole tables and uid's are:

+    - Currency (small table of currencies used),

+    - Record (big table, which will hold unique id's for every record, divided in some record types: Accounts, Ratios, Memberships, etc),

+    - Material (big table, holding unique id's for every physical thing, creation, product, etc),

+    - Non-material (big table, holding uid's for every non-physical creation, say digital goods, cultural production, virtual products, etc).

+  - Concepts (real class, as a tree) is for any item that is not a being, a verb, a place or a created thing.
+All 'types' are concepts, and we can use other branches for other concepts (say Units).

+- Why there are no 'types' for Arts and Concepts?

+Because arts are nestable and work like types, it's no required a kind of art because one art can be under another.
+Also concepts are nestable and the 'types of things' are just one branch of Concepts.

+- When we need to define a new kind of Record?

+The Record table is used to hold and give a uid to every unique record, which can be of any record_type.
+This way we have no possible conflicts between unique registered records (mainly digital).
+A record can hold, separately as a unique item, the relation between a person and a project (like oficial memberships), can have a creation date (and history), a related physical document, a related place or art, etc. It depends on the kind of record we need.
+We will define a new record type to hold all the contracts, the insurances, the licences, etc. They are already defined as records the accounts and the inter-currency ratios.